NyakoFox/ved-vlib/README.md

 ## How do I update the plugin?

-This is a bit more manual -- you have to download the new release and replace the old folder with the new one.
+This is a bit more manual -- you have to download the new release and replace the old folder/`.zip` with the new one.

 ## Screenshots?